joysmith/React-by-Jonas_Schmedtmann/03-pizza-menu/README.md

 ### 46. Rendering Lists<a id='46'></a>

-- In src/index.js, render pizza list by passing props from parent to child component
+- In src/index.js, render pizza list by passing "pizzaData" entire object as props from parent to child component
+- refactor Pizza component to access value from pizzaObj

 ```js
 import React from "react";